Chichester: Music

 Founded in 1881, the Chichester Symphony Orchestra has both amateur and professional players.
 Three concerts are given each year with the summer concert being part of the Chichester Festivities while the autumn concert is included in the Chichester Cathedral Lunchtime Series.
 The Chichester Singers, under musical director Jonathan Willcocks, perform classical and contemporary works in concert.

 The Chichester RAJF (From "Real Ale and Jazz Festival"), was a four-day festival of music and real ale held each July in tents beside the 13th century Guildhall in Priory Park.
 Founded in 1980 by members of Chichester Hockey Club as a fund-raising event, the festival's early years focused on traditional jazz and featured performers such as Kenny Ball, Humphrey Lyttelton and Kenny Baker.
 In the 1990s blues and R&B were introduced and acts including Status Quo, Blondie, Boney M, Howard Jones, Go West, The Pretenders and Simple Minds played the festival up until its final staging, in 2011.

 Twinning

 The City of Chichester has been twinned with Chartres, France, since February 1959 and Ravenna, Italy, since December 1996 and Speyer, Germany, since 2023.
 Friendship links have also been established with Marktredwitz in Germany, Kursk in Russia and Valletta in Malta.

 Local media

 Local news and television programmes are provided by BBC South and ITV Meridian.
 Television signals are received from the Rowridge TV transmitter.

 Chichester's local radio stations are BBC Radio Sussex on 104.8 FM, Heart South on 96.7 FM, Greatest Hits Radio West Sussex on 96.6 FM and community based radio stations V2 Radio which broadcast online and Chichester Hospital Radio that broadcast on 1431 AM from the St Richard's Hospital in the town.

-The city is served by the weekly newspaper Chichester Observer.
+The city is served by the weekly newspaper Chichester Observer, which publishes its digital news via the SussexWorld platform.